hands on hearts

 This project brings people joy.

-But it has a serious purpose - to bring people together and experience the power of collective action and all that can come from that.
+But it has a serious purpose - to bring people together and experience the power of creating something together and all that can come from that.

-And we want to hold an exhibition, gathering all of the work created as a mass visual display of collective creation and action.
+We hope visitors to the exhibition, where we will gather all of the work created as a mass visual display of collective creation and action, will experience that too.

 Support us